StorjOld/metatool/README.md

     python metadisk.py info --url http://dev.storj.anvil8.com

-This example in truth don't bring any obvious difference in results - by default the target server is **http://dev.storj.anvil8.com/** as well.
+By default the target server is **http://dev.storj.anvil8.com/** as well.
 You can either set an system *environment variable* **MEATADISKSERVER** to provide target server instead of using the `--url` opt. argument.